Edd1525/CucumberSeleniumJavaTest/README.md

 **Note**: The report will be generated in any case after Run the test

 ### Reports
-Add the end of each execution you will find a report, If you click on the link you will be redirect to see the report online, Which will last for 24 hours, as in the following image
+At the end of each execution you will find a report, If you click on the link you will be redirect to see the report online, Which will last for 24 hours, as in the following image

 ![img_2.png](img_2.png)